ZUSD Price Hits $1.00 (ZUSD)

-ZUSD (ZUSD) traded 0.1% higher against the US dollar during the 1 day period ending at 0:00 AM Eastern on July 17th.
-One ZUSD coin can currently be bought for approximately $1.00 or 0.00004702 BTC on exchanges.
-ZUSD has a market cap of $1.47 million and $16,341.00 worth of ZUSD was traded on exchanges in the last 24 hours.
-Over the last seven days, ZUSD has traded up 0.1% against the US dollar.
+ZUSD (ZUSD) traded 0.4% higher against the dollar during the 1 day period ending at 22:00 PM Eastern on July 18th.
+In the last week, ZUSD has traded 1.3% higher against the dollar.
+One ZUSD coin can currently be bought for about $1.00 or 0.00004532 BTC on cryptocurrency exchanges.
+ZUSD has a total market cap of $1.48 million and approximately $127,213.00 worth of ZUSD was traded on exchanges in the last day.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.